 Advantages of Guest Blogging:

-Guest blogging offers a number of advantages to the business.
+Guest blogging offers several advantages to the business.

 Personal Brand: If you wish to be known within your niche as an authority, guest blogging offers you numerous advantages.
-A regular contributor to the known blogs you are able to post regularly
+A regular contributor to the known blogs you can post regularly

 Blogger outreach is part of the same process – content marketing.
 However, it has a different way of getting your content posted on other sites.
 Here, you reach out and engage bloggers to write about you or your business, educating the audience (favorably) about opting for your product or service.

 However, the ultimate goal is the same as you aspire to get your content posted on third-party sites, get some quality backlinks, and attract referral traffic – or probably some marketing-qualified leads.